 top of page

-When it comes to getting around Orlando, the car is king, just as it is across most of the US.
-The road network is excellent, and the theme parks and attractions all have easy access and extensive parking facilities.
+When it comes to getting around Orlando, the car is king, the road network is excellent, and the theme parks and attractions have easy access and extensive parking facilities.

-Another option for getting to the theme parks is by hotel shuttle, these are available from many area hotels and resorts, plus taxi cabs are widely available 24/7 as is Uber of course.
+Another option for getting to the theme parks from your is by hotel shuttle, these are available from many area hotels and resorts, taking you to the area theme parks.

 Using Your Own Car Or Hire Car